-Applications for grants are being accepted for consideration for 2021.
+Applications for grants are being accepted for consideration for 2023.

-In 2013, Special Love and Susan G. Komen Virginia Blue Ridge were the two organizations to which we donated.
-We're so thankful to have been able to raise a grand total of $23,376!
+Special Love ($11,688) and Susan G. Komen Virginia Blue Ridge ($11,688) were the two organizations to which we donated.

-In 2014, the two organizations for which we raised money, were Special Love and the American Cancer Society.
-We are proud to say that we were able to raise $12,500 for each organization!
+The two organizations for which we raised money, were Special Love ($12,500) and the American Cancer Society ($12,500).

-In 2015, Special Love Inc. was presented a check for $10,500, Carilion Clinic NRV Hospice was presented a check for $5,250 and Good Samaritan Hospice was presented a check for $5,250.
+Special Love Inc. was presented a check for $10,500, Carilion Clinic NRV Hospice was presented a check for $5,250 and Good Samaritan Hospice was presented a check for $5,250.

-In 2017, Students vs. Cancer received a check of $2,500.
-Carilion Clinic NRV Hospice and Good Samaritan Hospice each received checks of $12,000 each, for a grand total of $26,500 donated.
+Students vs. Cancer received a check for $2,500.
+Carilion Clinic NRV Hospice and Good Samaritan Hospice received checks of $12,000 each, for a grand total of $26,500 donated.

-In 2018 Students vs. Cancer received a $2,500 check.
+Students vs. Cancer received a $2,500 check.
 The Christina Phipps Foundation received a $10,000 check.
 Special Love, Inc. and Susan G. Komen, Blue Ridge each received an $11,250 check for a grand total of $35,000 in distributions by the BCC Charitable Foundation.

 We began accepting applications for grants year round and awarding them throughout the year.
 In 2019, the following grants were made: Carilion Clinic Hospice - $5000, Community Health Center of the New River Valley - $7500, Good Samaritan Hospice - $5000 and Susan G. Komen Virginia Blue Ridge - $5000.